 Steve Ledford, senior vice president of product strategy at The Clearing House, a bank-owned New York City-based service provider and processor, tells Digital Transactions News that the Fed’s liquidity proposal “is a fantastic idea.”
 The plan would help banks cover obligations when unanticipated payments lower their funds availability, he notes.

 The RTGS idea, however, would compete with his company’s new Real Time Payments service, Ledford says.
-Still, he deferred immediate comment until he reads the detailed proposal.
+Still, he deferred instant comment until he reads the detailed proposal.
 “We need to take a closer look,” he says.

 The Fed already offers some services available through the private sector.
 For example, both the Fed and TCH operate automated clearing house switches.